July 15th, 2009

 Sean and Eric welcome their pocket plant design being used by others, so long as it isn’t for profit.
 Although not meant to last, they have already noticed that someone has been adding flowers to at least one of the planters, while several other planters have been stolen from their pole.

 Keep your eye out for more of these projects springing up around the city, since the two collaborators plan to install more “urban hacks” in the near future.
-Sean and Eric would also appreciate any advice from other gardeners (guerilla or not) regarding what kinds of plants would be best to grow and survive the longest in these types of urban settings.
+Sean and Eric would also appreciate any advice from other gardeners (guerrilla or not) regarding what kinds of plants would be best to grow and survive the longest in these types of urban settings.

 For more photos see here